 - Think of using a CDN (content delivery network).
 Because it saves network time by enabling the agile transfer of various assets, a CDN can help in optimizing your images, too.

 - Use the right image file format.
 For example, the SVG format is ideal for icons.
 We would also recommend using new formats, such as AVIF (AV1 Image File Format) and WebP.
 The WebP format was developed by Google to provide lossless and lossy compression for images.
-The purpose is creating a smaller image that loads faster.
+The purpose is creating a smaller image that loads faster and optimize website speed.

 Video optimization can be defined as a number of technologies mobile service providers deploy to improve viewing experience which can be accomplished via reducing video start times and re-buffering.
 Reducing the amount of network bandwidth needed by video sessions is central here.